-Result 4: Conflict expenditures are lower in the Endogenous-Costly treatment than in the Exogenous-Free treatment.
-There is no statistically significant difference between the Endogenous-Costly and Endogenous-Free treatments or between the Endogenous-Free and Exogenous-Free treatments.
+Result 4: Conflict expenditures are lower in the Endogenous-Costly treatment than in either the Exogenous-Free or the Endogenous-Free treatment.
+There is no statistically significant difference between the Endogenous-Free and Exogenous-Free treatments.

 3.5.
 Between-Pair Heterogeneity